 Have you had any distinct experiences that felt like they tipped you in your current direction in Japan?

-We drove out to the countryside to this workshop in the back of his house that's just thick with soot, black walls and his furnace.
-Sparks flying, he's hammering this steel, and I'm just learning from him.
-He's been practicing this craft for over 50 years, and I think that was one of the big moments where it was like, "wow."
+I drove out to the countryside to this workshop in the back of his house that's thick with soot, black walls and his furnace.
+Sparks flying, he's hammering this steel, and I'm learning from him.
+He's been practicing this craft for over 50 years, and I think that was one of the most influential moments for me.

 A lot of people have different ideas of what craft artisans in Japan are like.
 What what your idea of them before you first meet one and saw what they do in person, versus your perception after?

-Do you do you get the feeling that they're aware of how the rest of the world maybe sees them?
+Do you get the feeling that they're aware of how the rest of the world sees them?

 You've built this amazing site, Views from Japan, published a book of the same name, and now the "Shokunin" book as another really great bridge for global audiences to connect more deeply with Japan's artisans.
 How do the people and places in your books and website differ from what people normally consider when planning to visit Japan?

-I'm not trying to create viral content and stuff like that, to just please as many people as possible.
-I'm really trying to create a community of people that have a shared interest and that care about visiting a neighborhood that maybe isn't one of the super mainstream things.
-People want to experience Japan through design, or see how locals actually live.
-Who it's not for, is also as important as who it is for, I think.
-I'm not afraid to fail to attract certain people, because I want our community to know what they're on board for, and then I can really double down on providing the most value and for that kind of traveler.
+I'm trying to create a community of people that have a shared interest and that care about visiting a neighborhood that maybe isn't one of the super mainstream things.
+People who want to experience Japan through design, or see how locals actually live.
+I want our community to know what they're on board for, and then I can really double down on providing the most value and for that kind of traveler.

 Based on everything that you've seen and documented so far, do you feel like there's anything that needs to change in order to support the future of traditional crafts in Japan?

 The final theme is "Legacy."
 Is there an apprentice?
 Someone to pass this on to afterwards?
 It could just be bringing in a new person that's maybe outside of the family, or is a foreigner.
-It's really sad when you go to a workshop and there's four people working and they're all in the nineties, and there's no one to pass this down to, because the door will just close and that'll be that.
+It's sad when you go to a workshop and there's four people working, they're all in the nineties, and there's no one to pass this down to because the door will just close and that'll be that.
 And that's happening all across Japan.
 So, I think for artisans, it's crucial actually - being open to adaptation.

-You can follow Ben via Views from Japan on their Instagram, learn more on their website, and get a copy of Shokunin on his Shop page.
+You can follow Ben's work via Views from Japan on their Instagram, learn more on their website, and get a copy of Shokunin on his Shop page.

 Know someone we should interview next?
 Send us a recommendation at hello@bottlecap.jp